 Colour allows the paper background colour to be specified using the standard Ovation Pro colour picker.

-If Bleed is enabled on the Print dialogue box (see 12.3), the paper background colour will extend 3mm over the paper edges.
+If Bleed is enabled on the Print dialogue box (see 12.3), the paper background colour will extend the bleed distance over the paper edges.
+The amount of Bleed can be changed in Choices: